Henry Luttrell Moysey

 Moysey married Dora Kathleen O'Grady, the daughter of William Hervey O'Grady JP (a coconut plantation owner) on 23 November 1875 in Batticaloa, Ceylon.
-They had three children: Frederick James (1876-1960); Edward Luttrell (1877-1970); Mary Gertrude (1879-1965) >.
+They had three children: Frederick James (1876-1960); Edward Luttrell (1877-1970); Mary Gertrude (1879-1965).

-On 13 March 1888 Moysey was made a fellow of the Royal Colonial Institute.
+On 13 March 1888, Moysey was made a fellow of the Royal Colonial Institute.
 In August 1899 he was appointed as an official member of the Legislative Council of Ceylon, following his assignation as Principal Collector of Customs.
 Moysey identified himself with the welfare of the local population, particularly the development of native agriculture and increasing the island's food supplies.
 During his tenure as Postmaster General he oversaw the re-construction of the telephone system and exchanges, the introduction of a new mail sorting system, construction of additional post offices, and a significant expansion of the overland telegraph system throughout the island.

-On 29 May 1903 he was awarded the Imperial Service Order.
+On 29 May 1903, he was awarded the Imperial Service Order.
 Upon retiring from the position as Postmaster General on 23 August 1906 he returned to England, settling in Bexhill-on-Sea, Sussex.
 He was made a Fellow of the Royal Colonial Institute.
-He died at his residence, Creswell House on 15 August 1918.
+He died at his residence, Creswell House, in 1918.